Search

 1. A juvenile may petition the court for the records to be sealed or expunged, so long as the juvenile meets certain requirements.
 The drawback to a court-ordered expungement is this option is applicable only once in a person’s life.
 For example, if you have a court-ordered expungement as a juvenile, then allegedly commit a crime later but the charges are dismissed, that crime will remain on your criminal record forever because you have already utilized your court-ordered expungement card.

 Protecting the youth of our communities is an important process.
-The attorneys at the Law Office of Adams & Luka do everything possible to keep cases in juvenile court and request the diversion program whenever applicable.
+The attorneys at the Law Office of Adams, Luka, & Benton, P.A. do everything possible to keep cases in juvenile court and request the diversion program whenever applicable.
 Contact our team and let us help you with the process of defending your child.
 For more information on the court process, please refer to our article titled, My child was just arrested by the police.
 Does he have any additional rights as a minor?

 Client Reviews